colton-howe/10MinutesBot/README.md

 Discord Bot for Friend Group Channel

 # How to Use
-Requires am a file called "key.txt" file in the directory with your Discord bot key inside it to function.
+Requires a file called "key.txt" in the directory with your Discord bot key inside it to function.